-Moving to this section, we study the effects of replacing the softmax gating in the second level with the Laplace gating on the convergence of expert estimation under the Gaussian HMoE.
+Moving to this section, we study the convergence behavior of parameter and expert estimation under the Softmax-Laplace gating Gaussian HMoE model where we replace the Softmax gating in the second level with the Laplace gating.
 In particular, the conditional density function in equation~\eqref{eq:softmax_softmax} becomes